 - legal issues

-The full programme for the Masterclass for Senior Trainees is available online.
+The full programme for the Masterclass for New Consultants 2023 is available online (PDF)

 Intended learning objectives